Crimes and Misdemeanors (1989)

 Judah Rosenthal: I remember my father telling me, "The eyes of God are on us always."
 The eyes of God.
 What a phrase to a young boy.
 What were God's eyes like?
 Unimaginably penetrating, intense eyes, I assumed.
 And I wonder if it was just a coincidence I made my specialty ophthalmology.

-Halley Reed: After all, he is an American phenomenon.
+Halley Reed: They like to mix it up.
+They like a little variety.
+After all, he is an American phenomenon.

 Clifford Stern: Yeah, but so is acid rain.